 Matching your flooring with countertops isn’t all about coordination and contrast.
 Everyone wants to have the perfect color scheme in their kitchen.
-But it can be incredibly difficult to find one that is just right, particularly if you are remodeling your home after a renovation rather than starting from fresh.
+But it can be incredibly difficult to find one that is just right, particularly if you are remodeling your home after a renovation rather than starting fresh.
 It’s even harder when you already have part of your kitchen’s interior installed, like your flooring or cabinets.
 Choosing one to match the other is a nightmare faced by an increasing number of homeowners as remodeling is favored over moving.
-But a kitchen and flooring expert like the Showroom Interiors can help you find and choose the perfect material and style so you get a great looking, harmonizing kitchen.
+But a kitchen and flooring expert like the Showroom Interiors can help you find and choose the perfect material and style so you get a great-looking, harmonizing kitchen.
 In today’s article, we will look at exactly how you can match your flooring with your countertops, whichever you are choosing to replace.
-If you’re remodelling your kitchen, this article is for you.
+If you’re remodeling your kitchen, this article is for you.

 A word on design principles

 Before we begin, it is worth introducing some design principles to abide by when designing your new kitchen.
 The first is to keep it as simple as possible.
-Kitchen’s look best when there are two main colors.
+Kitchens look best when there are two main colors.
 Often this is a darker color like back or grey and a lighter color, typically white.
 Not only will this look match most appliances, it also means that you can add accents of color when you want to freshen up your look without having to remodel completely.
 If you have picked two simple primary colors, you should also consider an accent color that you want to add at the start.
 It may be that you already have an accent color in your current flooring or cabinets.
 But choose a new one if not.

 Starting with countertops

 If you are adding both new countertops and new floors, you should always start with the countertops.
-There are such a huge range of different countertops and relatively few different flooring options that it makes it much easier to fit flooring to a countertop rather than countertop to flooring.
+There are such a huge range of different countertops and relatively few different flooring options that it makes it much easier to fit flooring to a countertop rather than a countertop to flooring.
 All is not lost if you are keeping your original flooring, however, and we will look at what works together later.

 There are several excellent choices for kitchen countertops.
 They include